Achievable logoAchievable logo

 Suitability

-First, firms must create an adequate supervisory system that monitors these types of communications (similar to all other forms of social media communication).
-Second, recommendations through social media are generally prohibited unless meeting one of the two following criteria:
+First, firms must have an adequate supervisory system to monitor these communications (as with other social media activity).
+Second, recommendations through social media are generally prohibited unless they meet one of the following criteria:

 • The content was pre-approved by a registered principal